swaraj06643/civic-report/README-DATABASE-SETUP.md

 3. Copy and paste the contents of `create_profiles_table.sql`
 4. Click "Run" to execute the SQL

+### 2. Create the Issues Table
+1. Go to your Supabase Dashboard
+2. Navigate to the SQL Editor
+3. Copy and paste the contents of `create_issues_table.sql`
+4. Click "Run" to execute the SQL

-### 2. Verify the Setup
+### 3. Verify the Setup
-After running the SQL, you should see:
+After running both SQL scripts, you should see:
 - A new `profiles` table in your database
+- A new `issues` table in your database
 - A new `avatars` storage bucket
 - Row Level Security (RLS) policies configured

-### 3. Test the Application
+### 4. Test the Application
 Once the database is set up:
 1. Start your development server
-2. Go to the Settings page
+2. Go to the Report Issue page
-3. Try updating your profile
+3. Try clicking the Leaderboard button
-4. The "Failed to update profile" error should be resolved
+4. The "error fetching public.issues table missing in schema" error should be resolved

-## What the SQL Script Does:
+## What the SQL Scripts Do:

-### Creates `profiles` table with:
+### Profiles Table (`create_profiles_table.sql`):
 - `id` (UUID, references auth.users)
 - `name` (TEXT)
 - `email` (TEXT)